Totternhoe

 Totternhoe is a village and civil parish in the Manshead hundred of the county of Bedfordshire, England.

 Overview

 Totternhoe is an ancient village in southern Bedfordshire, near Dunstable and Leighton Buzzard.
 Totternhoe Knolls has been a fort for many peoples including Romans and Normans.
 Totternhoe Castle, of motte-and-bailey design, was built during the Norman period, probably during the years of the Anarchy, only the mound survives.
 Behind the knoll is a large chalk quarry producing Totternhoe Stone and modern lime kilns.

 The parish church of Saint Giles dates from the 13th century.

-The village had 561 homes housing 1,172 people at the time of the 2011 census.
+The parish had 553 homes housing 1,197 people at the time of the 2021 census.

 There are several farms and a small lower school, Totternhoe Church of England Academy.

 The village has two public houses, The Old Farm Inn in Church End and The Cross Keys in Middle End.
 Another pub in Church End, The Bell, was converted into a private home in about 1992.